EXPRESSCLUSTER/Cluster-Set/README.md

 	- VMs must be stopped first since live migration is not possible.
 - VMs can be live-migrated to another node within the same cluster from Failover Cluster Manager (also confirmed in testing)

-## Implementing Cluster-Set by EC (application)
+## Implementing Cluster-Set by ECX (application)

 ### 1. ECX 2-cluster one shared disk

 ### ECX 2 cluster note 2022.09.28
-*Reproduce the same configuration as Cluster-Set only with ECX*
+*Reproduce the same configuration as Cluster-Set, only with ECX*

 **Testing Configuration**
 - Two clusters of 2 nodes each were created.
 - They connect to the same iSCSI and check the contents of the disk.
 - Set start script and end script to control VM.
-- I stop the disk resource from one of the cluster, to prevent seeing on the same disc at the same time.
+- I stop the disk resource from one of the clusters to prevent seeing the same disc at the same time.
 - I use RestfulAPI in my custom monitor resource script to check if other clusters are running
-- It is difficult to FO to other cluster with only script resource.
+- It is difficult to FO to another cluster with only a script resource.
-	- There is a risk that the script will not run when the server turned off at the same time by using the script resource.
+	- There is a risk that the script will not run when the server is turned off at the same time.
-	- It is not possible to determine when to move manually and when not to move during maintenance etc.
+	- It is not possible to determine when to move manually and when not to move during maintenance, etc.

 **VM Migration**
-- VMs can be moved across clusters using the script resource and Stopping the disk resource by manual.
+- VMs can be moved across clusters using the script resource and Stopping the disk resource manually.

 ### ECX 2 cluster script outline
 - This script can be started on any server
 - The information of cluster1, cluster2, server1, server2, server3, server4 as variables
-- specify as an array
+- Specify as an array
-- subsequent processing
+- Subsequent processing
 - Get the status of the cluster to which the server belongs, change the URL later

 ```